Auxilor/auxilor.github.io/docs/ecojobs/how-to-make-a-custom-job.md

 **level-xp-requirements:** The XP requirements for each level

 **xp-gain-methods:** The way the job can be levelled.
-Each ID is a trigger - triggers give values such as damage dealt (with attack triggers), distance moved (with the move trigger), et cetera.
+Each ID is a trigger - triggers give values such as damage dealt (with attack triggers), distance moved (with the move trigger), etc..
 Other triggers with no obvious value give an output of 1.

 **level-placeholders:** Custom placeholders for messages / lore